 The Compensation Committee discharges the responsibilities of our Board relating to the oversight of our compensation programs and compensation of our executives.
-Each of the members of the Compensation Committee is an "outside director" within the meaning of Section 162(m) of the Code and a "non-employee director" within the meaning of Exchange Act Rule 16b-3.
+Each of the members of the Compensation Committee in 2017 was and in 2018 is an "outside director" within the meaning of Section 162(m) of the Code as in effect during 2017 and a "non-employee director" within the meaning of Exchange Act Rule 16b-3.
 In fulfilling its responsibilities, the Compensation Committee can delegate any or all of its responsibilities to a subcommittee of the Compensation Committee.
-For information on the Compensation Committee's processes and procedures for considering and determining executive and director compensation and the role of executive officers in determining and recommending the amount and form of such compensation, see "Director Compensation" and "Compensation of our Named Executive Officers."
+For information on the Compensation Committee's processes and procedures for considering and determining executive and director compensation and the role of executive officers in determining and recommending the amount and form of such compensation, see "Director Compensation" and "Compensation Discussion & Analysis."